 The Consumer Electronics Show is the world’s premier technology expo, filling several cavernous halls at the Las Vegas Convention Center with all that’s new in the worlds of home cinema, photography, computing, hi-fi, smartphones, cars and more.

-Stuff is, naturally, in attendance, and will be bringing you details of every major product (and doubtless some minor ones) that is announced this week.
-We’ll also keep this hub page updated, so it’ll be a handy one-stop shop for the biggest launch news.
-In the meantime, here’s what you can expect to see, broken down by category.
+Stuff is, naturally, in attendance, and will be bringing you details of every major product (and doubtless some minor ones) announced this week.
+We’ll be keeping this hub page updated with biggest, best and brightest tech announcements, so it’ll be a handy one-stop shop for all things CES 2016.

 Smartphones and tablets